afloresep/HMDB-clustering/README.md

 - Number of aromatic rings (arom)
 - Number of structural alerts (alerts)

-Additionally, it generates other files in pickle (pkl) format that will be used in subsequent steps.
+All these will be used when visualizing our molecules in TMAP.
+Depending on their value on each parameter each node color will variate.

 ### 2. Create TMAP